otaviofbrito/Transfermarkt-Scraper/README.md

 The project can be runned either locally or via [docker](https://www.docker.com/) container.

-To run locally install the dependencies listed in [requirements.txt](/requirements.txt) and it is necessary to have a mysql-server instance running at default port: `3306`.
+To run locally install the dependencies listed in [requirements.txt](/requirements.txt).
+You must  have a mysql-server instance running at default port: `3306`.

 ```console
 pip3 install requirements.txt